Lean to Conservatories:

 The cheapest lean-to design will be one that has full glass sides and a polycarbonate roof.
 The most expensive will have a tiled roof with sides that feature a considerable amount of solid walling.

-It’s a simple matter of the labour and raw materials costing more for the second of these designs.
+It’s a simple matter of the labour and raw materials adding expense for the more complex designs.

 Of the 3 materials, UPVC is generally the less expensive to use, with Hardwood and Aluminium relatively costlier.

-Here is an example of relative Lean to conservatory prices for the different frame materials:
+Here is an example of relative Lean to conservatory prices based on different frame materials:

 More about lean to conservatory designs